mrocklin/multipledispatch/README.rst

 -  Provides hints to resolve ambiguities when they occur

--  Optional namespace support with keyword arguments
+-  Supports namespaces with optional keyword arguments

 What this doesn't do
 --------------------